 12-14(depending on size and how loaded the tacos are)Thin corn tortillas (I like Mission) or flour tortillas (I like TortillaLand)

 PREP: Spray a large (6 quart) slow cooker with cooking spray.
 Pour the chicken broth in the bottom of the slow cooker.
 Trim off fatty parts of chicken thighs (some fat is fine; most will render off, I just slice off the big pieces on the sides).
 Combine the brown sugar, chili powder, paprika, cumin, and garlic powder in a small bowl.
 Add salt and pepper to personal preference; I add 1/2 tablespoon fine sea salt and 1/2 teaspoon pepper.
 Stir and then rub evenly over the chicken.

 SAUCE: When the chicken is almost finished cooking, prepare the sauce.
-For the sauce, combine all of the ingredients in a blender or food processor.
-Season to taste with salt and pepper, I add 1/4 teaspoon of each.
+Combine all of the ingredients in a blender or food processor.
+Season to taste with salt and pepper.
+(I add 1/4 teaspoon of each.)
 Blend or process until completely smooth.
 Taste and adjust ingredients to preference.
 You may want more chipotle for a hotter sauce (but add slowly!) or a little more salt or pepper.
 Toss about half of the sauce with the shredded chicken to warm it through.
 Add sauce gradually just until the chicken is nicely coated.
 Taste and adjust salt/pepper.